DevopensourceTeam/buyprime_frontend/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+**Note: React Redux need nodejs, see the Readme in the folder backend!**

 ### `npm test`